How to Finally Stop Slouching

 But what happens to my posture when I’m not in front of that window?

 It’s a new year — 2019 — and it’s time to at least briefly attempt not existing in a hunched-over state at all times.
 At least for me and for my colleague Edith Zimmerman, whom you will hear from shortly.
-Hunching over (the computer, usually) puts a painful strain on our shoulders and backs, it keeps us from breathing as deeply as we could, and it puts “stress on the ligaments holding the joints of the spine together,” says this website.
-Plus it makes us look like the lady who gave Sleeping Beauty a poison apple.
+Hunching (over the computer, usually) puts a painful strain on our shoulders and backs, it keeps us from breathing as deeply as we could, and it puts “stress on the ligaments holding the joints of the spine together,” says this website.
+Plus it makes us look like the lady who gave Snow White a poison apple.
 Clearly, something needs to be attempted to be done.

 Documented below is our adventure in several high- and low-tech un-hunching options.